brandonxiang/svelte-webpack-mpa/README.md

 npm run dev
 ```

+`http://localhost:9000/page1.html` is the first page. `http://localhost:9000/page2.html` is the second page.

 ## Build

 Because of the extremely small bundle size of Svelte App, the common chunk for multi-pages is unneccessary to build.
 Each page has its own js bundle, or you can change webpack config by yourself.